TutorialsLast Updated Aug 26, 20248 min read

 • Jest will be used as the test runner for the test suites.

-• Puppeteer would be used to write the browser tests.
+• Puppeteer will be used to write the browser tests.

 npm install --save-dev jest puppeteer